realpython/python-guide/docs/scenarios/admin.rst

 Shinken
 -------

-`Shinken <http://www.shinken-monitoring.org/>`_ is a modern, Nagios compatible monitoring framework, written in Python.
-Its main goal is to give users a flexible architecture for their monitoring system that is designed to scale to large environments.
+`Shinken <http://www.shinken-monitoring.org/>`_ is a modern, Nagios compatible monitoring framework written in Python.Its main goal is to give users a flexible architecture for their monitoring system that is designed to scale to large environments.

-Shinken is backwards-compatible with the Nagios configuration standard and plugins.
-It works on any operating system and architecture that supports Python, which includes Windows, GNU/Linux and FreeBSD.
+Shinken is backwards-compatible with the Nagios configuration standard and plugins.It works on any operating system and architecture that supports Python which includes Windows, GNU/Linux and FreeBSD.